jevon365/jevon365.github.io/README.md

 # Work Portfolio

 Welcome to my Git, thanks for checking me out.
 I am a student in my final year of school at the University of Oregon studying Economics Information Technology and Political scince.
-This is a home page for my reposatorys and contact information.
-I will be adding more to it in time but have just started with the most relevent courses for my career.
+This is a home page for my repository and contact information.
+I will add more to it in time but I have just started with the most relevant courses for my career.

 ## Table of Contents
 - [Contact Information](#contact-information)